E0

 Possible Causes

-Corrupted EEPROM data on indoor PCB, Loose harness connection between display board and main PCB, Failed indoor main control board, Voltage spike damage to control electronics
+Corrupted EEPROM data on the indoor PCB, Loose harness connection between the display board and the main PCB, Failed indoor main control board, Voltage spike damage to the control electronics

 How to Fix / Troubleshooting